Industry Application

 Volumes are calculated by comparing two surfaces: the existing ground (captured by LiDAR) and either a design surface (from the engineer) or a previous survey (for progress measurement).
 The software divides the area into a triangulated grid and calculates the vertical difference between surfaces at each point, then integrates across the area to produce cut volume, fill volume, and net volume.
 For stockpile measurement, we calculate volume above the surrounding ground plane.
 Accuracy of volume calculations depends on survey accuracy and stockpile geometry; for typical construction stockpiles, we achieve +/-2% volumetric accuracy.
 Reports are formatted for progress claims or regulatory compliance as required.

-Get a quote for topographic & land survey
+Get a quote for topographic survey brisbane

 Tell us about your project and we will provide a fixed-price proposal within one business day.